Skip to main content

 All member universities of the Nordic Five Tech alliance are prominent in the field of Chemical Engineering ranking high on global university ranking lists.
 Both KTH and DTU rank top 20 of universities within Chemical Engineering in Europe (QS World University Rankings by Subject 2023).

-Faculty and research in Polymer Technology
+Faculty and research at KTH

 Next step